magmax/apps/README.md

 - [Adon90 pentest_compilation](https://github.com/adon90/pentest_compilation): Compilation of commands, tips and scripts to help throughout Vulnhub, Hackthebox, OSCP and real scenarios
 - [Burntmybagel OSCP-Prep](https://github.com/burntmybagel/OSCP-Prep): List of resources to prepare OSCP exam.
+- [Certified Ethical Hacker (CEH) online practice exam](https://ceh.cagy.org/): Practice exam for the CEH.
 - [Rewardone OSCPRepo](https://github.com/rewardone/OSCPRepo): A list of commands, scripts, resources, and more gathered to consolidate for use as OSCP study material
+- [Test your Sysadmin Skills](https://github.com/trimstray/test-your-sysadmin-skills): A collection of *nix Sysadmin Test Questions and Answers for Interview/Exam
+(2018 Edition).
+Test your knowledge in different fields with these Q/A.

 ## Malware
 - [VXVault](http://vxvault.net): Page to get malware for investigation purposes.